 Discover the DoNotPay Advantage: Draft a Cease and Desist Letter in Minutes!

 DoNotPay is a reliable and convenient solution!
-The Cease and Desist letter DoNotPay drafts will outline the information about the case, demand retraction, warn against future statements, and will order that the accused abides by Illinois state statutes.
+The cease and desist letter DoNotPay drafts will outline the information about the case, demand retraction, warn against future statements, and will request that the accused abides by Illinois state statutes.